Many things connect the two writers Robert Walser and W.G. Sebald, but probably nothing more than the passion each had for walking.

 Between 1936 and 1955, Carl Seelig, who would become known as a biographer of Albert Einstein, took nearly fifty long walks with his friend the Swiss writer Robert Walser.
 Seelig would meet Walser at the train station at Herisau in eastern Switzerland or at the sanitarium where Walser had been since the early 1930s, diagnosed with schizophrenia.
 Seelig’s notes of their walks and conversations have appeared in German as Wanderungen mit Robert Walser and in French translation, but the book has never appeared in English.

-Bob Skinner has been working on a draft English translation of Seelig’s book and has decided to share the results with readers of Vertigo.
+Bob Skinner has been working on a draft English translation of Seelig’s book.
 Even though his translation is still a work-in-progress, it makes for very compelling reading on several levels.
-Wandering with Robert Walser shows the sometimes crotchedy Walser talking about his own books, other authors, his life, and a long list of other topics, including Hitler and the Nazis.
+His Wandering with Robert Walser shows the sometimes crotchety Walser talking about his own books, other authors, his life, and a long list of other topics, including Hitler and the Nazis.

 W.G.
 Sebald was a great admirer of Walser (I have written about Walser several times before), so, in order to make a link between the two I thought I would excerpt several passages that reflect on the topic of Sebald’s book The Natural History of Destruction.
 On several occasions, Walser talks with Seelig about the aerial destruction of Germany by the Allies.